-- Annual budget is prepared for the Group. - The Executive Directors and departmental heads meet quarterly to review the financial performance of the Group to ensure that they are in line with the corporate objectives, strategies and annual budget; - Board Committees, namely the ARMC, Nomination Committee and Remuneration Committee have been established with defined terms of reference: - Management organisation structure with reporting lines of accountability and authority have been defined and documented; - There are proper procedures within the Group for hiring and termination of staff, formal training programmes for staff, annual performance appraisals and other relevant procedures in place to ensure that staff are competent and adequately trained in carrying out their responsibilities; - Continuous compliance and maintenance of the requirements of ISO 9001:2015 and ISO 14001:2015 since February 2008 in major subsidiaries in Malaysia.
+- Annual budget is prepared for the Group. - The Executive Directors and departmental heads meet quarterly to review the financial performance of the Group to ensure that they are in line with the corporate objectives, strategies and annual budget; - Board Committees, namely the Audit and Risk Management Committee, Nomination Committee and Remuneration Committee have been established with defined terms of reference: - Management organisation structure with reporting lines of accountability and authority have been defined and documented; - There are proper procedures within the Group for hiring and termination of staff, formal training programmes for staff, annual performance appraisals and other relevant procedures in place to ensure that staff are competent and adequately trained in carrying out their responsibilities; - Continuous compliance and maintenance of the requirements of ISO 9001:2015 and ISO 14001:2015 since February 2008 in major subsidiaries in Malaysia.
 This includes continuous implementation, improvement and compliance to our business process, health, environmental and safety guidelines.
 Audits on the management systems are carried out by the Management and by a certification body.
 These audits are conducted annually to provide assurance of compliance with ISO 9001:2015 Quality Management System and ISO 14001:2015 Environmental Management System. - The ARMC reviews the quarterly financial results, annual report, audited financial statements and internal control issues identified by the External Auditors, Internal Auditors and the management.
 The ARMC also monitors the implementation of the recommendations proposed by the External Auditors and Internal Auditors.
-To further enhance corporate governance the ARMC has also requested the Internal auditors as a standard audit requirement to review for related party transactions within the Group in the internal audit scope.
-Steps has also been taken to review subsidiaries performances and risk management on a quarterly basis. - The outsourced internal audit function reviews the adequacy and integrity of the system of internal control according to the approved internal audit plan and reports its findings to the ARMC.
+To further enhance corporate governance the ARMC has also requested the Internal auditors to internalize and adopt as a standard audit requirement to review for related party transactions within the Group for all their internal audit scope. - The outsourced internal audit function reviews the adequacy and integrity of the system of internal control according to the approved internal audit plan and reports its findings to the ARMC.
 During the financial year, some areas of improvement to internal control were identified and addressed accordingly.
 Nevertheless, the identified weaknesses in the internal control have not resulted in any material losses and/or require further disclosure in this Statement.

-Assurance Provided by The Group Executive Officer and Chief Financial Officer
+Assurance Provided by the Group Executive Officer and Chief Financial Officer